 Alongside your study there is the opportunity to become a paid Lunchtime Supervisor, assisting the Dining Hall staff with the lunch service to undertaking supervision of students.
+In addition, we employ our Sixth Form students to act as Learning Mentors for younger students.

-This opportunity will provide you with work skills and experience that will stay with you beyond college and will be a great boost for your job or UCAS application.
+These opportunities will provide you with work skills and experience that will stay with you beyond college and will be a great boost for your job or UCAS application.